We only need three things from you to start the expedited Texas apostille birth certificate service process.

 First, mail us or drop off your original Texas birth certificate at our office.
 The Texas birth certificate you submit to us cannot be a photocopy or a notarized copy and you can’t fax or email us a copy of your birth certificate to apostille or authenticate.

 The Texas Secretary of State will only accept and issue apostille certificates and authentication certificates on original Texas birth certificates that are physically presented to them not copies.

-When we say an “original birth certificate” this means you have an original Texas birth certificate that was issued at the time (year) of your birth or a raised seal certified copy of your birth certificate that you can order and obtain from either Texas Vital Statistics (also called Texas Vital Records in Austin, TX) or from the Texas county clerk’s office of where the official birth record was first recorded at.
+When we say an “original birth certificate” this means you have an original Texas birth certificate that was issued at the time (year) of your birth or a raised seal certified copy of your birth certificate that you can order and obtain from either Texas Vital Statistics (also called Texas Vital Records) or from the Texas county clerk’s office of where the official birth record was first recorded at.

 With that said we’ve successfully apostilled and authenticated many Texas birth certificates issued from the 1980’s and 1990’s that the TXSOS found so we’ll happily attempt to file your Texas birth certificate that was issued during these years.

 But please be aware if the Texas Secretary of State does reject your Texas birth certificate (we will email you a copy and mail you the original rejection letter that the TXSOS issues on all rejected documents) you will have to order a new certified birth certificate copy and then pay us our full apostille service fee a second time to reattempt to apostille or authenticate your birth certificate for the second time.

 Your birth certificate cannot be issued from another state or country and it must be issued from the State of Texas.